Configurations for Workload Identity Manager¶

 -

-Select one or more Service Accounts Issuer can use to get the associated configurations.
+Select one or more Service Accounts that Workload Identity Manager instances can use to retrieve the associated configurations.

 A single service account can be connected to and retrieve only one configuration.
 However, a specific configuration can be associated with multiple service accounts.